Skip to content

 Connect the Cable

-To set up a local ethernet connection between CM4 and the flight computer, the two ethernet ports need to be connected using the provided 8 pin to 4 pin connector.
+To set up a local ethernet connection between CM4 and the flight computer, the two Ethernet ports need to be connected using the provided 8 pin to 4 pin connector.

 The pinout of the cable is: